 “We lived in Guatemala for quite a while before Sheni returned to the UK,” explains Blair.
 “Initially I came to London by myself in 2015 because Blair had to finish studying,” says Sheni.
 “With me being English and having qualifications we thought it would be better to come to England as we could make more money over here than in Guatemala at the time.
 I had to close the business down.
 It just made more sense.”
 Blair joined him the following year.

 Since returning to the UK, Sheni has worked as a commercial manager for a jewellery magazine.
 Blair is not currently in employment; “I’m actually looking to get my Master’s degree in Law at City,” she explains.
 “I did International Relations so I’m going to do International Law.
 It gives me some specificity.”

 The couple now have a daughter, Lisa-Anne Sampson-Cambridge.

 “I’m definitely a Londoner,” says Sheni, “I’ve never lived outside London within the UK.
 When we lived in Central America I was English and I was proud to tell people that.”
 “And I’m definitely Bahamian!” says Blair.
 “Despite having spent 10 years in Guatemala.”

-“I think we’ll still be here in London,” she says considering her own 5-year plan.
-“Hopefully by then I’ll have my masters degree and will be practicing international law.
+“I think we’ll still be here in London,” she says considering her own five-year plan.
+“Hopefully by then I’ll have my Master’s degree and will be practising International Law.
 Who knows, maybe we’ll have another kid.
-So, two kids down, a masters degree, working in London and still enjoying life.”
+So, two kids down, a Master’s degree, working in London and still enjoying life.